Germany's new Africa policy holds few surprises | DW | 26.11.2021

 The heads of the three parties set to govern German pose for the media at the release of their coalition agreement

-The word "Africa" only appears four times in the coalition deal unveiled this week by the center-left Social Democrats (SPD), the Greens, and the business-focused Free Democrats (FDP), which will form Germany's next government.
+The word "Africa" only appears four times in the coalition deal unveiled this week by the center-left Social Democrats (SPD), the Greens, and the business-focused Free Democrats (FDP), which appear set to form Germany's next government.

-That's considerably less than 15 times "Africa" appeared in the coalition treaty between the previous government of Angela Merkel's Christian Democratic Union (CDU) and the SPD, a combination known as the 'grand coalition' in Germany.
+That's considerably less than 15 times the word appeared in the coalition treaty between the previous government of Angela Merkel's Christian Democratic Union (CDU) and the SPD, a combination known as the "grand coalition" in Germany.

 "Africa policy is a marginal topic compared to the grand coalition's agreement," German-Africa expert Robert Kappel told DW.